-Season 8 episode, "A Pirate's Life for Me", really highlighted how much the show had changed.
+Inverted with the season 8 episode, "A Pirate's Life for Me".
+It really highlighted how much the show had changed.
 It involved a time machine sending the characters back in time to a pirate ship in the 1700s.
 Words cannot describe how surreal it felt watching Carl, Laura, and Maxine fighting a group of pirates.

 Estranged Soap Family: Aunt Rachel leaves the show, but somehow her son Richie stays around, which means that his mother is still around somewhere.
 She is apparently unable to make it to a number of important events.

-Carl: Harriet, I have spoken!
-Harriet:(bows before Carl)Whatever you say, King Carl.
+Carl: Harriette, I have spoken!
+Harriette:(bows before Carl)Whatever you say, King Carl.
 But if Prince Edward leaves this kingdom, you will be sleeping on the royal couch!

-His skills at science were Flanderized, however, with him going from a bright but mundane high school nerd to a full Mad Scientist who can wrap the laws of physics around his little finger.
+Flanderization: Of Steve, and really the entire show.
+In particular, he went from being a bright but mundane high school nerd to a full mad scientist who can wrap the laws of physics around his little finger.

 Freudian Excuse: Steve's attachment to the Winslows (especially Carl) stems from his parents rather frigid treatment of their own son, eventually all but abandoning him for an extended research project.
 The Winslows act as a stable surrogate family for him.

-Full House Music: While Family Matters did not employ this trope as often as the respectiveTrope Namer, it should be noted that the two shows shared a production company, as well several staff members.
+Full House Music: While Family Matters did not employ this as much as the trope namer did, it should be noted that the two shows shared a production company, as well several staff members.